Michael-Abbott-W/ProjectTemplate/README.txt

-This is a template readme file
+This is a template repository for any general project